 Steven J. Spano

 Brig.
-Gen. Steven J. Spano (USAF, Ret.) is President and Chief Operating Officer of CIS, a forward-thinking nonprofit entity that harnesses the power of the global IT community to safeguard private and public organizations against cyber threats.
-Most recently, he served as the General Manager, Defense and National Security, for Amazon Web Service's Worldwide Public Sector.
+Gen. Steven J. Spano (USAF, Ret.) is President and COO of CIS (The Center for Internet Security).
+CIS is an international nonprofit organization focused on enhancing cybersecurity readiness and response for the public and private sectors.
+Prior to CIS, General Spano served as the General Manager, Defense and National Security for Amazon Web Service’s Worldwide Public Sector.
 He was one of the key leaders who helped launch and build the business from its inception in 2011.

 Gen. Spano was born in Albany, N.Y.
 He graduated from Christian Brothers Academy in 1979, and from Norwich University in Northfield, Vt., where he was commissioned in 1983 through the Norwich ROTC program.
 He and his wife, Kim, are the proud parents of three daughters: Stephanie, Erica, and Sarah.
 The couple live in Saratoga Springs, N.Y.